KDT 393 - 1951 AEC Regent III

 Doncaster Corporation 122

 It was sold on in 1955; the official reason for its early demise being its 8ft wide bodywork was too wide for the towns narrow streets.
-A local independent, Blue Ensign, snapped up the bus and proceeded to use it on those same streets for some years - although possibly not on some 'back street' services.
+A local independent, Blue Ensign, snapped up the bus and 122 continued to visit Doncaster regularly (although possibly not on some 'back street' services.)
 A photograph of this bus in service with Blue Ensign can be seen on the 'sct 61' web site.

 Tony Peart was a very well known and widely respected figure in the preservation movement.
 The standard of restoration plus ongoing care lavished upon these buses (see also York Pullman 64) over the years has set a gold standard for other preservationists to try and emulate.
 Tony was a long-standing member and enthusiastic supporter of the LVVS and the Society was honoured to have these two fine vehicles bequeathed to us upon his death in 2006.